Research continually recommends three areas of focus…

 Prevention is better than cure

-We wear seat belts and face masks for prevention of harm… but wait until students are in crisis before providing support! what?
+We wear seat belts for prevention of harm… but wait until students are in crisis before providing support! what?

 Doing the same-old same-old while students fall even deeper into a vortex of despair is not only not useful, it’s cruel at best and downright negligent at worst.